paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 ### What's the market participant exception?

 Sometimes states act like ordinary economic actors---owning factories, buying and selling products, hiring construction workers, etc. The market participant exception allows states to discriminate in favor of their own residents.
-If Iowa owns a car repair shop, for example, it can give free oil changes to Iowans but not to Illinoisans (Illinoisese?
-Illinoisoids?).
-It can even refuse to sell oil changes to Illinoisites altogether.
+If Illinois owns a car repair shop, for example, it can give free oil changes to Illinoisans but not to Wisconsinites It can even refuse to sell oil changes to Wisconsinites altogether.

-However, *South Central Timber Development v.
-Wunnicke* stands for the proposition that the state can't go too far.
-But we're not reading that case, I cut it out of the readings, and you're not responsible for it or the details of the doctrine on the exam.
-It just gets too far into the weeds to be worth teaching, and tends to confuse more than it enlightens.
+However, there's a very difficult-to-understand case called *South Central Timber Development v.
+Wunnicke* that stands for the proposition that the state can't go too far.
+But the details are messy.

 ### Tell me more about burdening interstate commerce.

 Sometimes a state imposes a regulation that doesn't treat people from in-state and out-of-state differently at all, but that still makes it harder to conduct interstate commerce.
-The clearest example is one of the note cases, *Bibb v.
+One example is *Bibb v.
 Navajo Freight Lines*, where the Court struck down an Illinois law requiring curved mudguards.
 The issue here wasn't that Illinois trucks tended to have curved mudguards while out-of-state trucks tended to have straight mudguards or anything like that---there was no reason to think the law favored local interests at all.
 Rather, the problem was that all the other states allowed straight mudguards and one state required them, so any truck passing through Illinois ---wherever it came from --- would have to change its mudguards at the state line.

 What happens next is a balancing test.
 And in balancing tests, courts have a lot of discretion, so there's not a lot that I can say to help you resolve these cases.
 In Bibb, there was substantial skepticism about the idea that it had any benefit for the state at all (it was alleged to be a safety benefit), and it was massively inconvenient for trucks to carry two sets of mudflaps, so it was struck down.